My 5 Siblings Give The 5 Reasons You Need a Family Addiction Program

 #5 Family Support: Teddy.

-Now, a person was cancer doesn’t steal your first communion money and pee on your CD player, but still he needed our support.
+Now, a person was cancer doesn’t steal your first communion money and pee on your CD player, but still, he needed our support.
 I always looked up to my brother I told him that while we were in family group.
-It seemed to help, at the time his self esteem was shot and I knew if I could get the words out without crying maybe it would help remind him of the great brother he used to be.
-So yeah, the number 5 reason why you can’t stay sober with out a family addiction program is because we’re family – we need each other’s support to survive… everything.
+It seemed to help, at the time his self-esteem was shot and I knew if I could get the words out without crying maybe it would help remind him of the great brother he used to be.
+So yeah, the number 5 reason why you can’t stay sober without a family addiction program is that we’re family – we need each other’s support to survive… everything.